Add a method named

 ||subtracts the given amount of money, as a real number, from the account balance; if the amount is negative or exceeds the account's balance, does nothing

-Transfer method moves money from this bank account to another account.
+transfer to the class that moves money from the current bank account to another account.

 BankAccount to accept the money, and a real number for the amount of money to transfer.